 - Law & Order: two seasons ago this show had a storyline where a doctor was forging consent for her pediatric patients.
 “This kind of story creates real fear and distrust, and it’s that fear that stops people from registering,” says Tenaya.

 - Why it’s wrong: Tenaya says that the writers of this show were actually trying to promote an “opt-out,” or presumed consent system instead of an “opt-in” system.
 The US operates under a system of “expressed volunteerism” or “opt-in,” with consent for donation received from donors and their families.
 Read more about the difference between opt-in and opt-out is, here.

-Any Shows Get it Right?
+Does Hollywood Ever Get it Right?

 “Hollywood does want to help,” says Tenaya.
 She’s even had success alerting shows, like Samantha Who?, that they got the facts wrong, thus prompting the writers to apologize and change storylines as to not perpetuate fears and myths surrounding donation.